Introduction

-This documentation covers everything you need to know about the Barracuda Web Server (BWS) and the Barracuda Application Server (BAS), including both the low-level C/C++ API and the high-level Lua Scripting Language API.
-If you are working on an embedded system with limited memory, you may choose to use only the Web Server and the C and/or C++ API.
-Many of the examples in this documentation focus on the Lua API, as it is generally easier to use than the C API.
-Even if you decide not to use the LSP plugin, it is still recommended to read the introductory Lua examples to learn about the Virtual File System (VFS).
+Whether you prefer working with the low-level C/C++ API or the high-level Lua Scripting Language API, this documentation covers everything.
+If you're working on an embedded system with limited memory, you can exclusively utilize the Web Server and the C and/or C++ API.
+However, throughout the documentation, many examples focus on the Lua API, which is more straightforward than the C API.
+Even if you decide not to use the LSP plugin, we strongly recommend reading the introductory Lua examples.
+These examples will introduce you to the Virtual File System (VFS), an essential concept to understand in Barracuda.

 The Barracuda App Server and the Barracuda Web Server are C source code libraries specifically designed for being embedded into another computer program.
 The ANSI C89 compatible source code libraries are designed to be linked into and be an integral component of the computer program being designed.